 Take A414 towards Hertford.
-Go through three roundabouts and turn right at the fourth (B183 to Hatfield Heath, Brown sign).
+Go through three roundabouts and turn right at the fourth A1025 and B183 to Hatfield Heath, Brown sign).
 Continue straight through two more roundabouts, when you will come upon a quarter mile straight road (Gilden Way).
-At the end of this straight there is a brown sign on the right pointing left to Marsh Lane and the entrance to the Garden.
+At the end of this straight there is a brown sign on the left pointing left to Marsh Lane and the entrance to the Garden.

 In Hatfield Heath turn left (from Chelmsford) or right (from Bishops Stortford) onto B183 towards Sheering.
 Go through Sheering, cross the M11 and follow the road through a number of S bends.
-You will eventually see a brown sign on the left pointing right to Marsh Lane and the entrance to the Garden.
+You will eventually come to a large roundabout and join the traffic from the M11 7A junction A1025.
+Continue on towards Harlow, past Marsh Lane to the Churchgate Street roundabout and take the left turn off to go around it and return to Marsh Lane.
+At the end of a straight there is a brown sign on the Left pointing left to Marsh Lane and the entrance to the Garden.

 The nearest station is HARLOW MILL on the Liverpool Street to Cambridge line.
 It is just over two miles walk, via roads, if you head south through Old Harlow village and then east along the B153 on the south side of the new Gilden Way housing estate.